tc39/proposal-temporal/docs/plaindate.md

 - `duration` (`Temporal.Duration` or value convertible to one): The duration to add.
 - `options` (optional object): An object with properties representing options for the addition.
   The following options are recognized:
-  - `overflow` (optional string): How to deal with additions that result in out-of-range values.
+  - `overflow` (optional string): How to deal with result values that are out-of-range.
     Allowed values are `constrain` and `reject`.
     The default is `constrain`.

 **Returns:** a new `Temporal.PlainDate` object which is the date indicated by `date` plus `duration`.

-This method adds `duration` to `date`, returning a date that is in the future relative to `date`.
+This method adds `duration` to `date`.
+If `duration` is positive, this returns a date that is in the future relative to `date`.

+Adding a negative duration is equivalent to subtracting the absolute value of that duration, and results in an earlier date.
+To perform `date` minus `duration`, use the idiom `date.add(duration.negated())`.

 The `duration` argument is an object with properties denoting a duration, such as `{ days: 5 }`, or a string such as `P5D`, or a `Temporal.Duration` object.
 If `duration` is not a `Temporal.Duration` object, then it will be converted to one as if it were passed to `Temporal.Duration.from()`.

-If `duration` has any units smaller than `days`, they will be treated as if they are being added to the first moment of the day given by `date`.
+If `duration` is positive and has any units smaller than `days`, they will be treated as if they are being added to the first moment of the day given by `date`.
+If negative, they will be treated as if they are being subtracted from the last moment of the day given by `date`.
-Effectively, this means that adding things like `{ minutes: 5 }` will be ignored.
+Effectively, this means that adding or subtracting durations like "5 minutes" will be ignored.

-Some additions may be ambiguous, because months have different lengths.
+Some additions or subtractions may be ambiguous, because months have different lengths.
 For example, adding one month to August 31 would result in September 31, which doesn't exist.
+Likewise, subtracting one month from July 31 would result in June 31, which doesn't exist.
 For these cases, the `overflow` option tells what to do:

 - In `constrain` mode (the default), out-of-range values are clamped to the nearest in-range value.
 - In `reject` mode, an addition that would result in an out-of-range value fails, and a `RangeError` is thrown.

 Additionally, if the result is earlier or later than the range of dates that `Temporal.PlainDate` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `overflow`.

-Adding a negative duration is equivalent to subtracting the absolute value of that duration.

 Usage example: